 18. You must protect all external water pipes from potential frost damage.

 19. You must drive all vehicles on the park carefully and within the displayed speed limit.

-20. There is only one permitted parking space per home on the park.
-If there is room to park a second home vehicle on the park, you may park a second vehicle in any of the visitors spaces.
+20. There is only one permitted parking space per home in the park.
+If there is room to park a second home vehicle on the park, you may park a second vehicle in any of the visitor's spaces.